 Various publications have detailed the progress made in recent years to address racial and ethnic disparity (RED) in the Washington State juvenile justice system.
 Many efforts are underway at the national, state, and local level, to reduce RED.
 Several of these programs are detailed in the 2013 report, Washington State Disproportionate Minority Contact Assessment, produced for the Washington State Partnership Council on Juvenile Justice as well as the 2014 report to the Washington State Supreme Court, Symposium on Reducing Racial and Ethnic Disparities in the Juvenile Justice System.
+Additionally, the Office of Juvenile Justice concluded a two-year Juvenile Justice System Improvement planning grant in September 2018, which has a focus on reducing racial and ethnic disparities and working earlier in a youth and family's lives to prevent or limit contact with the juvenile justice system.
 The urgency to achieve measurable change has been championed at the highest levels with Governor Inslee adopting a Results Washington measure to reduce the percent of youth of color in detention (county and state) from 46% in June 2017 to 39% by June 2019.

 Many of the initiatives described in these reports address RED at the macro level or focus on the root causes of disparities such as poverty and the relationships between police and the communities they serve.
 In order to develop short-term actionable and measurable outcomes, the Juvenile Rehabilitation (JR) and the Juvenile Courts chose to take a narrow focus on the issue of racial and ethnic disparity by focusing on access to evidence-based programs (EBP) in the juvenile courts.
-This report is initiated by RCW 13.06.050(3) which requires an annual report on the effectiveness of programs intended to reduce racial disparities in the juvenile justice system in the state of Washington for county juvenile justice programs receiving state funding through JR. While EBPs are not specifically designed to reduce RED, because evidence- and research-based programs have been shown to address criminogenic risks of youth and to reduce subsequent offending, equitable access to these programs is imperative both in terms of equity in access to services and as a means to reduce disparities in subsequent contact with the juvenile justice system.
+This report is initiated by RCW 13.06.050(3) which requires an annual report on the effectiveness of programs intended to reduce racial disparities in the juvenile justice system in the state of Washington for county juvenile justice programs receiving state funding through JR. While EBPs are not specifically designed to reduce RED, evidence- and research-based programs have been shown to address criminogenic risks of youth and to reduce subsequent offending.
+Therefore, equitable access to these programs is imperative both in terms of equity in access to services and as a means to reduce disparities in subsequent contact with the juvenile justice system.

 This work is a collaboration between JR and the Washington Association of Juvenile Court Administrators (WAJCA) with a review by the Washington State Human Rights Commission (HRC).
-This report is the third step in a two year, three-step process to reduce RED in access to juvenile court EBPs and presents information on current racial and ethnic disparities in access to evidence-based programs in Washington juvenile courts, identified barriers to increasing equity, and innovative practices that courts have implemented to address disparities.
+This is the fourth report focused on the process to reduce RED in access to juvenile court EBPs and presents information on current racial and ethnic disparities in access to evidence-based programs in Washington juvenile courts, identified barriers to increasing equity, and innovative practices that courts have implemented to address disparities.